jorgedlcruz/veeam-enterprise_manager-grafana/README.md

 ![alt tag](https://www.jorgedelacruz.es/wp-content/uploads/2017/07/veeam-grafana-restapi-002.png)

-This project consists in a Powershell script to retrieve the Veeam Backup & Replication information, directly from the Veeam Enterprise Manager RESTfulAPI, about last jobs, etc, and save it into JSON which we send to InfluxDB using Telegraf, then in Grafana: a Dashboard is created to present all the information.
+This project consists in a Powershell script to retrieve the Veeam Backup & Replication information, directly from the Veeam Enterprise Manager RESTfulAPI, about last jobs, etc, and save it into InfluxDB output which we send to InfluxDB using Telegraf, then in Grafana: a Dashboard is created to present all the information.

 We use Veeam Enterprise Manager and the RESTfulAPI to reduce the workload and increase the speed of script execution, here is a comparison between same Script using VeeamPSSnapIn vs. RESTfulAPI: